TL888/course-v3/docs/terminal_tutorial.md

 #### Updating your fastai repository (Downloading the missing files)

+(You may need to cd into the "fastai" sub-directory that was just created for "git pull" to work.) cd fastai

 When your repo is up-to-date, you should see this message.

 <img alt="pull1" src="/images/terminal/git_pull_up_to_date.png" class="screenshot">